GordonMatthewson/EPrimeLabJack/README.md

 lngError = TriggerLJ(Trigger1, Trigger2 (optional), “rev_channel” (optional))

 Remember here that the actual function is TriggerLJ(), but you must preface it with an lngError = for it to work.
+You don't need to write this bit before InitLabJack, just the subsequent TriggerLJ() function.

 This function takes up to three parameters: